rigetti/pyquil/docs/source/getting_started.rst

     cd examples/
     python run_quil.py hello_world.quil

 You should see the following output array ``[[1, 0, 0, 0, 0, 0, 0, 0]]``.
-This indicates that you have
+This indicates that you have successfully interacted with our API.
-a good connection to our API.

 You can continue to write more Quil code in files and run them using the ``run_quil.py`` script.
 The following sections describe how to use the pyQuil library directly to build quantum programs in Python.

 Basic pyQuil Usage